-The complexity of resident macro and micro minerals, polyphenols, trace elements, ionic minerals plus organic acids and even trace vitamins is evidence of a plant origin fulvic acid.
+The complexity of resident macro and micro minerals, polyphenols, trace elements, ionic minerals plus organic acids, and over twenty flavonoids is evidence of a plant origin fulvic acid.

 QUALITIES WE ANALYZE

 Identity markers :

 - Fulvic Acid

 - Electrical conductivity